 |Figure 5 - Drag and drop a Tap Gesture Recognizer on the image view.|

-This adds a second gesture recognizer to the dock below the Write Review Scene.
+This adds a second gesture recognizer to the scene dock above the Write Review Scene.

 - Click on the gesture recognizer on the right to select it, and then go to the Connections Inspector (the first button on the right in the Inspectors toolbar.)
-In the Sent Actions section, click the connection well to the right of the selector action and drag down to the WriteReviewViewController.m file just below the sender: action method as shown in Figure 6.
+In the Sent Actions section, click the connection well to the right of the selector action and drag down to the WriteReviewViewController.swift file just above the shareReview: action method as shown in Figure 6.

 |Figure 6 - Create a connection from the gesture recognizer.|